LucaCappelletti94/tupilities/README.md

 Tuple utilities in Rust, fractioned across several crates to improve compile times.
 There is a main crate `tupilities` that re-exports traits from subcrates, which can be compiled in parallel cutting down on overall build times.

+This library is `#[no_std]` compatible, making it suitable for embedded systems and other environments without the standard library.

 ```toml
 [dependencies]
 tupilities = "0.1"